sigstore/docs/content/en/quickstart/quickstart-ci.md

 ### Signing files using your CI system

-To following workflow will sign the file `to_be_signed.txt` in the project's root directory whenever a push is made to the main branch.
+The following workflow will sign the file `to_be_signed.txt` in the project's root directory whenever a push is made to the main branch.
 To try it out, make sure to add the file `to_be_signed.txt` to your project, or substitute the file for one in your project.

 ```yaml
 name: signing_files